jamaalroach/GithubPage/content/about.md

 ## This Site

-Mostly, I'll be writing about solutions to problems you didn't know you had or won't ever have since you're not using Windows 10.
-My current **focus** is on creating stuff with R (SNA, DataViz, Maps, Publishing/Writing/Blogging).
+~~Mostly, I'll be writing about solutions to problems you didn't know you had or won't ever have since you're not using Windows 10.~~ My current **focus** is on creating stuff with R (SNA, DataViz, Maps, Publishing/Writing/Blogging).
+Right now, I'm taking Geocomputation / GIS and Web Technologies classes in preperation for my thesis, so I'll propbaly cover that, too, soon-ish.

 However, Python + Machine Learning / Deep Learning is around the corner, so feel free to check back later.

 After all, it's [#SummerOfMachineLearning](https://twitter.com/fubits/status/981532034106576901):